World-class restaurants and eateries.

 - See how past dynasties made their fortunes at the Dubai Pearl Museum.
 The late Sultan Ali Al-Owais was a poet, a philanthropist, and a pearl collector.
 Thanks to him, the Dubai Pearl Museum is home to one of the most gorgeous pearl collections in the world.
 Collecting pearls was what made most of the Gulf’s big merchant dynasties rich.

-- See how Dubai’s old town looked like at House of Sheikh Saeed Al Maktoum.
+- See what Dubai’s old town looked like at the House of Sheikh Saeed Al Maktoum.
 Dubai’s former ruler – Saeed bin Maktoum al Maktoum – had his residential quarters in this house.
-You’ll find the building along the Dubai Creek in the Al Shindagha area.
+You’ll find the building along Dubai Creek in the Al Shindagha area.
 Inside the museum, you can marvel at artifacts and pictures of Dubai’s old town.

 Experience Tantalizing Foodgasms at Dubai’s Best Restaurants